Mt Hood Forest 2-Day

 Many options.
 Try looking in Government Camp and for better value (and more driving) check out the towns to the west: Rhododendron, Zigzag, Welches.

-Saturday model events
+Saturday model courses

 Souvenir hat